ashiklom/pecan.book/Github-issues.md

 Bugs, Issues, Features, etc.
 ============================

 * **Label Issues**.
-Use labels e.g. "bug", "question", or "High Priority" ... to denote the type of issue you are submitting.
+Use "labels" e.g. "bug", "question", or "High Priority" ... to denote the type of issue you are submitting.

 Reporting a bug
 ---------------